sunrise-choir/ssb-flumeview-sql/README.md

 ### sqlView.knex

 A knex instance ready to do **read only** queries on the db.

-TBD if I can get knex writes working.
+- TBD if I can get knex writes working.
 Sqlite theortically supports multiple db connections.
+- TBD if you _should_ mess with the db.

 ### sqlView.modifiers